Uniform Convergence of Metrics on Alexandrov Surfaces with Bounded Integral Curvature: Preliminaries on signed Radon measure

-\begin{rem} The above definition of Gauss curvature measure is essentially the one given by Reshetnyak using his subharmonic metric in a domain of $\C$ with $g_0=|dz|^2$ where $u$ admits the representation in Theorem \ref{Resh} (hence called the logarithmic potential of $g$).
-Huber's theorem can patch the subharmonic metric from one isothermal chart to another on an orientable surface.
-Definition \ref{def} is global in a more direct manner.
-The surface can be open (without boundary), and as the divergence theorem holds for nonorientable surface (using the density defined by $g_0$), the definition does not require $\Sigma$ is orientable. \end{rem}
+\begin{rem} The above definition of Gauss curvature measure is global and holds for nonorientable surfaces as well since the divergence theorem is valid there.
+Locally it is essentially the one given by Reshetnyak via his subharmonic metrics in a domain of $\C$ with $g_0=|dz|^2$ where $u$ admits the representation in Theorem \ref{Resh} (the logarithmic potential of $g$).
+Huber showed that one can patch the subharmonic metrics from one isothermal chart to another on an orientable surface. \end{rem}